WELCOME TO OUR CONSULTATION ...

 WHAT HAS HAPPENED SO FAR

-Host Student Housing Management (UK) Limited has engaged and worked collaboratively with planning officers at Manchester City Council through a pre-application process, as well as undertaking discussions with other departments at the Council.
+Host Student Housing Management (UK) Limited has engaged and worked collaboratively with planning officers at Manchester City Council through a pre-application process, as well as undertaking discussions with local ward Councillors and other departments at the Council.
 A key objective is to ensure that the right design and composition of development for the site is achieved.

 THE SITE AND PROPOSAL